librenms/librenms/doc/General/Contributing.md

   you need to reformat it after making the change, do so in a separate commit.

-- Please join us in IRC at irc.freenode.net in channel ##librenms if you're able.
+- Please join us in [discord](https://t.libren.ms/discord) if you're able.
 Collaborating in real time makes the coordination of contributions easier.
-If you're not a regular IRC user, just browse to [Freenode web chat](http://webchat.freenode.net/) and follow the prompts to chat via the web client.

 - Ensure you read the Code Guidelines documentation and understand the code style that should be adhered to [6].